MicrosoftDocs/defender-docs/defender-endpoint/switch-to-mde-phase-2.md

    |[Advanced Group Policy Management](/microsoft-desktop-optimization-pack/agpm/) <br/> or <br/> [Group Policy Management Console](/windows/security/threat-protection/microsoft-defender-antivirus/use-group-policy-microsoft-defender-antivirus)|1.
 Go to **Computer configuration** \> **Administrative templates** \> **Windows components** \> **Microsoft Defender Antivirus**.<br/><br/>2.
 Look for a policy called **Turn off Microsoft Defender Antivirus**.<br/><br/>3.
 Choose **Edit policy setting**, and make sure that policy is disabled.
 This action enables Microsoft Defender Antivirus.
 (You might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus* in some versions of Windows.)|
    |Control Panel in Windows|Follow the guidance here: [Turn on Microsoft Defender Antivirus](/mem/intune/user-help/turn-on-defender-windows).
 (You might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus* in some versions of Windows.)|

-   *If you have Defender for Endpoint Plan 1, your initial setup and configuration is done for now.
-If you have Defender for Endpoint Plan 2, continue to steps 6-7.*
+   *If you have Defender for Endpoint Plan 1, your initial setup and configuration is complete.
+If you have Defender for Endpoint Plan 2, continue through steps 6-7.*

 6. Configure your endpoint detection and response (EDR) policies in the Intune admin center ([https://intune.microsoft.com](https://intune.microsoft.com)).
 To get help with this task, see [Create EDR policies](/mem/intune/protect/endpoint-security-edr-policy#create-edr-policies).